 An Adderall addiction rehab program is a life-long process that begins when you admit your addiction.
 It is also a process that you should not do alone.
 Your family and friends should also be part of your recovery process.
 At San Antonio Recovery Center, you can get support and assistance at our Adderall addiction rehab program.
 Our program includes:

-Adderall Addiction Rehab Program
+Adderall Addiction Rehab Program in San Antonio

 - Animal-assisted therapy